jgreitemann/svm-order-params/README.md

 *single-block mode* where a single block is targetted and extracted exclusively.
 This is done by specifying the command line parameter `--block=<block-spec>` where `<block-spec>` identifies a block by its color indices.
-E.g. in the case of the tetrahedral (rank-3) order, the non-trival block can be found be
+E.g. in the case of the tetrahedral (rank-3) order, the non-trival block can be found by
 specifying:

     --block=[lmn:lmn]